AnwaltdeRepo/fe-developer-test/README.md

 Please note: To access those APIs you need an access token which you can get here: https://gorest.co.in Feel free to use either REST or GraphQL.

-# Environment
-- Docker as container management tool can be used but it's not a must
-- Implementation is in vue3
-- use Tailwind CSS

 # Project delivery
 - Project must have clear instructions on how to set up, install dependencies and run